eahrend/iot-auth-orchestrate/README.md

 # Project Layout

 ## auth-svc
-This http service acts as the auth layer between orca-svc and the IoT-API
+This http service acts as the auth layer between orca-svc and the IoT-API, right now it's just basic auth, but can be extended to use JWT or whatever
 ## common
 Models/structs/functions shared between the other repos.